Matrix030/LocalPilot/README.md

 # LocalPilot: Offline AI Code Autocompletion for VSCode

 ## 🚀 Overview
 LocalPilot is a fully offline AI-powered code autocompletion tool built for VSCode, designed to boost developer productivity without relying on external APIs.
-Powered by **qwen2.5-coder:7b** from **Ollama** and served locally using **FastAPI**, LocalPilot provides fast, accurate, and context-aware code suggestions with complete data privacy.
+Powered by **qwen2.5-coder:7b** from **Ollama** and served locally, LocalPilot provides fast, accurate, and context-aware code suggestions with complete data privacy.

 ### This is a basic implementation of what I really want to do.
 ---